Atarilab/ATARI_NMPC/README.md

 ATARI_NMPC is a Nonlinear Model Predictive Control (NMPC) framework designed for quadruped robots.
 It leverages the Acados solver for efficient optimization and Pinocchio for robot dynamics.
 The framework is modular, allowing easy adaptation to different quadruped robots by configuring URDF paths, gait parameters, and control settings.

 ## Project Dependencies

+### Docker Image

+To ease the installation process, a `Dockerfile` is provided [here](.devcontainer/Dockerfile).
+It was configured to be used with the [Dev Container extension](https://code.visualstudio.com/docs/devcontainers/containers) of VSCode.
+Once the repo opened in VSCode simply build the container (Ctrl+Shift+P, Rebuild Container Without Cache).
+Nothing more should be needed to setup the environment.

+### Local Instal

 - Conda environment is provided in `environment.yml`
     ```bash
     conda env create -n atari_nmpc -f environment.yml python=3.10